 3. Letters and Petitions

 There are dozens of petitions online for specific causes, including those looking to ban the import of wildlife parts into the United States from trophy hunts.
 In many cases, these petitions grab the desired attention of governments or elected officials because it’s difficult to ignore hundreds of thousands of people standing up and voicing their opposition.
 (A small group of thoughtful committed citizens, right?)
-In this case, Delta Airlines, Air France, Qantas and a number of other airlines pledged to no longer ship trophies of wild animals on their flights just within the past few weeks.
+In this case, Delta Airlines, Air France, Qantas, and a number of other airlines pledged to no longer ship trophies of wild animals on their flights.

-If you want to do more then electronically sign a petition, consider writing a hand written letter to your regional representatives.
+If you want to do more than electronically sign a petition, consider writing a handwritten letter to your regional representatives.
 It’s bound to have a positive impact, and it’s equally as difficult (if not more) to ignore hundreds or potentially thousands of letters piling up on the desk of a government official.

 4. Take to Social Media

 Word travels fast with social media, and although it’s important to fact check (after all not EVERYTHING you read on the internet is true), using any number of the social media platforms available is a great way to raise awareness and have your voice heard.